My Quiet Kitchen

 Tip - if you're adding the sauce directly to a hot pan with other ingredients, like this Korean BBQ tempeh, there's no need to simmer the sauce in advance to activate the corn starch.
 Simply whisk everything together in a bowl, then add it to the pan.

-Gluten-free - traditional soy sauce is not gluten-free, so you'll want to replace it with a certified GF tamari.
+Gluten-free - traditional soy sauce and gochujang paste are not gluten-free, so you'll want to use a certified GF tamari and a red chili sauce that works for you.
+Most brands of sriracha are gluten-free.
 All of the other ingredients are naturally gluten-free.

 Estimated Nutrition (per serving)